LoganDSPrice/teachersmanual-test/setting-up-github.md

 ## Make team member default permission "View"

-So students can't create repos.
+So students can't create repos after teams are created for access to private projects.